ABOUT Digs in Paradise

 Educational and Developmental Psychologist

 John and Esther Roodenburg bring their wealth of experience as educators and psychologists together in this teaching novel.
 Rarely will you have the opportunity to be so thoroughly entertained and yet genuinely learn so much about the inner experience of another person.
-The complexities of life experiences, behaviours, perceptions, beliefs and
+The complexities of life experiences, behaviours, perceptions, beliefs and interactions are laid bare against a backdrop of tropical intrigue and self-discovery.
+Whether your goal is entertainment or education, this novel will undoubtedly deliver both!”

 Dr Shane Costello